jackBrioschi/integration.Qlikv2/README.md

 To start using this capability, simply head over to a sheet, right click a visualization, and choose "Embed chart" from the context menu.

 ##### Prerequisites
+Before performing any kind of integration via Iframe, **Content Security Policy (CSP)** needs to be properly configured.
+Every Qlik Sense SaaS tenant explicitly states in its CSP header that an iframe can only be displayed by “self” which is the Qlik Sense SaaS tenant itself.
+Unlike in some cases on Qlik Sense Client-Managed, the Qlik Sense SaaS tenant and your web app server are two separate entities, meaning Qlik's CSP policy blocks the access of objects in other domains for a security precaution.
+If content security policy is not configured ,the browser throws an error because it's unable to display the iframe.
+Please for more details regarding *Content Security Policy(CSP)* and how to properly configure it to correctly load an iframe from Qlik Sense Saas, visit [this page on qlik.dev](https://qlik.dev/tutorials/csp---what-is-it-and-how-to-use-it)

 ##### How to do it
  There are two different possibilities to embed Qlik Cloud content using Iframe: Embed an entire sheet or embed an existing visualization object.